Partially multiplicative quandles and simplicial Hurwitz spaces: Partially multiplicative quandles and their relation to groups

 A morphism of PMQs is a map of sets that is both a morphism of quandles and of partial monoids; the category of PMQs is denoted $\PMQ$. \end{defn}

-The following are simple examples of PMQs. \begin{ex} Let $G$ be a group; then $G$ is a PMQ by setting $a^b=b^{-1}ab$ for all $a,b\in G$ and by using the usual product, defined on the entire $G\times G$; the unit is $\one\in G$.
+\begin{ex} Let $G$ be a group; then $G$ is a PMQ by setting $a^b=b^{-1}ab$ for all $a,b\in G$ and by using the group product, defined on the entire $G\times G$; the unit is $\one\in G$.
 This construction defines a forgetful functor $\Grp\to\PMQ$ from the category of groups to the category of PMQs. \end{ex}

 \begin{ex} Let $\Q$ be a quandle; then $\Q$ is a PMQ with trivial product.
 This construction defines a functor $\Qnd\to\PMQ$, which is the left adjoint to the forgetful functor $\PMQ\to\Qnd$ forgetting the partial product; in particular this construction makes every pointed set $S$ into an abelian PMQ with trivial product. \end{ex}